hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

   M9 3L5 6.99h3V14h2V6.99h3L9 3zm7 14.01V10h-2v7.01h-3L15 21l4-3.99h-3z|0 0 24 24
   M9 3L5 6.99h3V14h2V6.99h3L9 3zm7 14.01V10h-2v7.01h-3L15 21l4-3.99h-3z
 ```

+## Known Issues
+`box-icons`: There are two icons, `boxBxsDroplet` and `boxBxsHot`, that both use the svg `use` directive.
+Our parser cannot handle that, so these icons will be displayed as a black square.

 ## Missing Icon Packages?
 We have tried to include some of the most popular and current SVG icon packages available.
 If you find a package you think should be here, do add a **feature request** in the issues section.